Lada Samara

-The VAZ-2108, known as the Lada Samara in much of Western Europe (codenamed and later officially badged as the Lada Sputnik in its native Russia), is a series of small family cars produced by Soviet/Russian vehicle manufacturer AvtoVAZ under the Lada brand between 1984 and 2013.
+The VAZ-2108, known as the Lada Samara in much of Western Europe, is a series of small family cars produced by Soviet/Russian vehicle manufacturer AvtoVAZ under the Lada brand between 1984 and 2013.

 The model name Samara originally was used only for exported models, in the Soviet Union the same model was called Sputnik ("fellow traveler", "satellite") until 1991, when the sedan version of the Samara entered in production, using the export name.

 It was the first front-wheel drive serial car built in the Soviet Union since the LuAZ-969V.
 The Samara was repeatedly modified and restyled during the years of production before it was finally discontinued in December 2013.

 VAZ-2108 (1984)

 The Samara was a car that combined a robust build and ease of maintenance with a modern style.
 It was produced in various three, four and five-door designs with 1.1, 1.3 and 1.5-litre petrol engines.
 VAZ had hoped that the Samara would enable it to compete for sales in the mainstream European car market, where the company's traditional Fiat 124-based "Zhiguli" models were looked upon as increasingly outmoded and out of date.
 It was the second autonomous design from VAZ (the first was the Niva SUV), and the first model not based on the Fiat 124 mechanicals.